phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

-    Defines whether to display the "PHP information" and "Change password " links and form for creating database or not at the starting main (right) frame.
+    Defines whether to display the :guilabel:`PHP information` and :guilabel:`Change password` links and form for creating database or not at the starting main (right) frame.
 This setting does not check MySQL commands entered directly.

     Please note that to block the usage of phpinfo() in scripts, you have to put this in your :file:`php.ini`: